 VDPS GUIDE: The Vaccine Damage Payment Scheme is for disabled vaccine injury patients.
 Check if you qualify, how much you could get, and how to apply.

-DISABLEMENT GUIDE: A section explaining what happens if you become disabled.
+DISABLEMENT GUIDE: A section explaining what to do if you become disabled.
 The information also explains your rights to disability and sickness benefits.

 DWP WORK CHOICE GUIDE: The Work Choice programme helps disabled people find employment and develop their career.
 Work Choice specialises in supporting people with disabilities who want to work.